MichaelMA85/chatbot-RAGapp/README.md

 # ChatBot Link

-The RAG-Chatbot is constructed using the deepseek-r1-distill-qwen-7b.
+The RAG-Chatbot is constructed using the deepseek-r1-distill-qwen-7b:

 ```
 https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-7B
 ```

-The Embedding-Model is constructed using the jina-embeddings
+The Sentence Transformer Embedding-Model is constructed using the text-embedding-all-minilm-l6-v2-embedding:
 ```
 https://huggingface.co/jinaai/jina-embeddings-v2-base-en
 ```